AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 This directory includes a genes of interest analysis workflow to help users evaluate expression of a specific list of genes in a sample dataset.

-**The genes of interest (GOI) analysis workflow cannot be implemented until after users have successfully run the main downstream analysis core workflow as described in this repository's main [README.md](../README.md) file.**
+**The genes of interest (GOI) analysis workflow cannot be implemented until after users have successfully run the main downstream analysis core workflow as described in this repository's main [README.md](../README.md) file or have downloaded data from the [ScPCA portal](https://scpca.alexslemonade.org/).**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->